 “To achieve near-zero latency, where data moves many times faster than the blink of an eye, having computing functions closer to the user is a vital step,” says Adam Koeppe, Verizon’s Senior Vice President for Network Planning.
 “With this test, we have shown how much of an impact the move towards a MEC-based network architecture can make.”

-Edge computing reduces the distance that information needs to travel between a wireless device and the compute infrastructure with which that device’s apps are interacting.
+Edge computing decreased the distance data needs to travel in order when two devices are interacting.
 Although the distance is travelled in mere milliseconds and is really not noticeable most of the time, in a future where cutting edge innovations like self-driving cars and remote-controlled robotics are envisioned, having near-zero latency is even more critical.
 This is a future where near zero latency is needed and every millisecond matters.

 As 5G rolls out in 2019, there is likely to be a rise in wireless applications that are heavily dependent on low latency.
 Low latency is huge for today’s online gaming and video streaming applications.